Fraud and Compliance

 2026 Fraud Report: What’s Driving the Confidence Gap

 Fraud isn’t standing still.
-It’s getting harder to detect, more embedded in everyday processes, and more dependent on technology.
+Financial fraud is getting harder to detect, more embedded in everyday business processes, and increasingly dependent on technology and AI-driven tactics.

 That’s one of the clearest messages in the Finance Leaders’ Fraud Report 2026, published by the Institute of Financial Operations & Leadership (IFOL) and sponsored by SAP Concur.

-But while fraud is becoming more sophisticated, confidence in combating it is moving in the opposite direction.
+But while fraud is becoming more sophisticated, confidence in fraud prevention and financial risk management is moving in the opposite direction.
 Only 22% of finance leaders say they feel very well protected against fraud, down from 32% last year.

 So what’s driving that confidence gap?